ddhairya/brandsite/README.md

 Once the site was live, there was a new requirement to add a ticketing system for internal usage.

 ## Solution
-we did achieve by optimizing the code, style and  asynchronous calls.
+We did achive quick load time through optimizing the code to maximum reusibilty, used asynchronous calls to make API calls in background and a elegant styling.
 Following the Agile methodology and deep understanding of domain we got the solution.